genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Remove the TRADE_DELETE Event Handler if you included it before.

-You want to manage the state of the trade, so remove the delete Event Handler.
+Remove the TRADE_DELETE `eventHandler` block if you included it before.
+You only want to manage the state of the trade.
 If a trade is incorrect and needs to be deleted, similar functionality can be achieved by cancelling the trade.

 To test it, you can try to modify a TRADE and see the states changing accordingly.

-### Exercise 4.1: state machines
+### Exercise 4.1: State Machines
 :::info ESTIMATED TIME
 40 mins
 :::
 Modify the class TradeStateMachine to keep the `trade.price`.
-Removing the current rule when TradeStatus.NEW, and set the field trade.enteredBy to empty when TradeStatus.CANCELLED.
+Remove the current rule when TradeStatus.NEW, and set the field trade.enteredBy to empty when TradeStatus.CANCELLED.

 :::info UI CHANGES
 Open the **home.ts** file and add the TRADE_STATUS field in the const *COLUMNS*.